Glenn De Baeremaeker

 Glenn De Baeremaeker (/diː ˌbɛərəˈmeɪkər/ dee-_-BAIR-ə-MAY-kər) is a former city councillor in Toronto, Canada, who represented Ward 38 from 2003-2018.
 He is now a policy consultant.

 Early life and education

-De Baeremaeker is the son of working-class parents.
-He has a master's degree in international development and spent six months in Ethiopia at the height of the 1980s famine.
+De Baeremaeker is the son of working-class parents from Scarborough, Ontario.
+He attended Scarborough College at the University of Toronto and has a master's degree in international development and spent six months in Ethiopia at the height of the 1980s famine.